Actively Recruiting

 - Pregnant or breastfeeding women

-- Rheumatoid arthritis patients with skin type above type 3 on the Fitzpatrick scale due to specific measurement feasibility
+- Rheumatoid arthritis patients with skin type above type 3 on the Fitzpatrick scale due to measurement feasibility

 AI-Screening